Abdelrahman-Yasser-Zakaria/Abdelrahman-Yasser-Zakaria/README.md

 </div>

 <p>
   Welcome to my profile!
-I'm a Computer Engineer passionate about building scalable web applications integrated with AI features.
-I have hands-on experience in Web Development, Data Science, and Big Data.
+I'm a Backend Developer specialized in designing and scaling robust APIs with seamless AI integration.
+Expert in building high-performance web services using Django, Django REST Framework (DRF), PostgreSQL, Redis, and Docker, deployed on Railway and AWS.
+Skilled in integrating AI models into backend architectures to enable intelligent automation and data-driven insights.
+Adept at optimizing system performance, automating data workflows, and ensuring reliable, secure API communication.
 </p>

 <hr></hr>